 - (A) modern philosophy is only the self-referential word play without experiment.
 It may not be bad to enjoy this word play.
 However, if someone wants to understand cognition, he/she should study the brain science. - ♠Note 9.1.
-By the philosophical consideration (i.e., without experiment), we may develop Kant philosophy in two next directions: - (\sharp_1) According to the linguistic turn of Kant epistemology, we make a language (i.e., quantum language). - (\sharp_2) As mentioned in Conjecture 7.6, we want to clarify the meaning of "self-reference". - (\sharp_1) is realized by quantum language. (\sharp_2) may be unsolved.
+By the philosophical consideration (i.e., without experiment), we may develop Kant philosophy in two next directions: - (\sharp_1) According to the linguistic turn of Kant epistemology, we make a language (i.e., quantum language). - (\sharp_2) we want to clarify the meaning of "self-reference".

+Here, (\sharp_1) is realized by quantum language. (\sharp_2) may be unsolved.